-To help you stay on top of lecture material, you will complete a short "vitamin" - a mini-quiz - after each lecture.
-The vitamin will be released on the website at 11am on the day of the lecture and due by 10:59am PST before the next lecture.
+To help you stay on top of lecture material, you will complete a short Gradescope "vitamin" - a mini-quiz - each week.
+The vitamin will be released on the website after lecture on Friday and due by 11:59pm PST the following Wednesday.
+Vitamins will cover the previous week's lectures and include one question that can only be answered if you attend discussion section.